 - Itchy skin is caused by the abnormal shrinking of the upper layers of dry skin.
 This excessive shrinking causes the stretching of the skin below and around the affected areas and this results in general discomfort and itching.

 - Bleeding or discharge from cracks in heels is a very serious problem as it indicates that the cracks not only affect the upper layers of the skin but also the lower layers of tissue.
 Deep cracks in the heels will also increase an individual’s risk of suffering from a skin infection in this area.

 How to diagnose cracked feet?

 A doctor can diagnose dry feet with a physical exam and by asking about the symptoms.
-Doctor may also want to test the for skin conditions and disorders.
 Blood and skin tests are used to rule out conditions such as dermatitis, psoriasis, and eczema.
 Doctor will also inquire about your medical and family history.

 How Homoeopathy helps to cure cracked feet?

 Homoeopathy offers a long lasting solution to cracked feet by treating the causative dryness rather than trying to only heal the existent lesion.
 It treats the root cause of the disease or problem and heals naturally, reducing the likelihood of disease recurrence.
 Homeopathic medicines should logically be taken at the beginning itself because delaying the appropriate treatment will only cause the problem to get more chronic and take longer to treat Homoeopathic treatment believes in internal treatment and can give permanent cure to cracks.
 In Homeopathy, cracks are considered as an outburst of an internal disease, which should be treated internally.
 So, the internal Homoeopathy medicine is often the best natural option to stop recurrence of cracks by raising natural resistance and treating dry skin without any side-effects.

 Commonly indicated Homoeopathic remedies: